Skip to main content

 mean "confidentiality", but this is not quite correct.
 Rather,

-might not be developed.
+other methods might not be used or future ones developed.

-known as "opportunistic TLS", which is frequently referred to as
+"opportunistic TLS", which is frequently referred to as

 "opportunistic encryption".
 With this method, a receiving server